ForwardFeed/periodic-table-data/README.md

 # periodic-table-data
-JSON data for the periodic table of elements.
+Serialized data for the periodic table of elements.
 With a web scrapper of https://periodictable.com/.

 ## What is it?

 This project scraps the https://periodictable.com/ website.
-And then makes
+And then makes a serialized format into a file into /data there's:
+- raw.json, a raw version that serves as intermediary between the scrapping and refining
+- refined.json, a version refined, wich gives numbers that then can be used without having to parse it.

 ## How to use it?